pipelinelabo/datalaiq-wiki/configuration/accelerators.md

 ## Winlog

 The winlog module is perhaps *the* slowest search module.
 The complexity of XML data combined with the Windows log schema means that the module has to be extremely verbose, resulting in pretty poor performance.
 This means that accelerating Windows log data may be your single most important performance optimization, as processing millions or billions of unaccelerated entries with the winlog module will be excruciatingly slow.
 The accelerators help you narrow down the specific log entries you want without invoking the winlog search module on every piece of data.
-However, accelerating winlog data simply shifts processing from search time to ingest time, meaning that ingest of Windows logs will be slower when acceleration is enabled, so don't expect Gravwell's typical ingest rate of hundreds of thousands of entries per second when ingesting into a winlog-accelerated well.
+However, accelerating winlog data simply shifts processing from search time to ingest time, meaning that ingest of Windows logs will be slower when acceleration is enabled, so don't expect DatalaiQ's typical ingest rate of hundreds of thousands of entries per second when ingesting into a winlog-accelerated well.

 ### Example Well Configuration